 What Are Offshore Wind Turbines?

-Offshore wind turbines are large wind energy systems installed in oceans or large lakes, typically several kilometers away from the coastline.
-They work the same way as onshore turbines but are placed where wind speeds are stronger and more consistent.
+Offshore wind turbines are large structures installed in seas or oceans to generate electricity from wind energy.
+Unlike onshore turbines, they are placed far from land, where wind speeds are stronger and more reliable.

 Why Offshore Wind Is Growing So Fast